-With over 110 years of heritage, Lister Shearing, based in Gloucestershire, is one of the world’s leading animal shearing and clipping manufacturers.
-They turned to us to help them redefine their marketing efforts for the digital age.
+With over 110 years of heritage, Lister Shearing is one of the world’s leading animal shearing and clipping manufacturers and a household name across farming communities around the globe.

-With the launch of several new products on the horizon – Lister’s first in several years, following an intensive period of R&D – there was a need to make sure that the brand could stand up to the new range.
-First, we took the Lister scroll and ironed out the imperfections in the wordmark to guarantee consistency across all our collateral and on any products where the logo is lasered on.
+First, there was a need to make sure that the brand could stand up to the new range.
+We took the Lister scroll and ironed out the imperfections in the wordmark to guarantee consistency across all our collateral and on any products where the logo is lasered on.

 However, there’s more to a brand than just a logo, and Lister wanted a way to encapsulate what the brand meant to all of their customers.
 We looked at the different territories that Lister sold their products – from the UK to down under – and dove into publications, profiles and photoshoots to understand the lifestyle of a shearer.

 What immediately became apparent to us is that a shearer’s world is all encompassing.
 There’s no 9 to 5, as shearing gangs are constantly on the move.
 Those gangs are like family, and in a shearer’s actual family, equipment gets passed down from generation to generation.
 It’s not just an occupation – shearing is a way of life.
 This became our strapline and quickly became the Lister ethos.